datacarpentry/image-processing/episodes/08-connected-components.md

 For example, we want to look at the distribution of the object areas.

 1. Create and examine a [histogram](05-creating-histograms.md)
-  of the object areas obtained with `skimage.measure.regionprops`.
+  of the object areas obtained with `ski.measure.regionprops`.
 2. What does the histogram tell you about the objects?

 :::::::::::::::  solution